Baby photo route

 Baby Passport Photo UK

-Baby passport photos are harder than adult photos because babies move and cannot follow instructions.
-Use this page for calm setup, keep-or-retake decisions, and the UK online route for parents.
+Baby passport photos are harder than adult photos because babies move, blink, and cannot follow instructions.
+Use this page to set up a calm photo, decide whether to keep or retake it, then check the online preview before choosing an output.

 Direct answer